dfelinto/blender-manual/manual/render/output/properties/dimensions.rst

 .. _bpy.types.RenderSettings.frame_map_old:

 Old
-   The length in frames the original animation lasted.
+   The length in frames of the original animation.

 .. _bpy.types.RenderSettings.frame_map_new: